ZSH64/lan/chandra-intevie.md

 - How do you monitor and ensure the performance and health of your cloud infrastructure in a DevOps environment

-- How you protect your selve form the upgrade going wrong, how did you rolleback?
 - What are the potential challenges you might face when implementing Continuous Deployment? and how did you go about overcoming it
 What would you say are mandatory steps in Continuse integration